lachlanw-117/Wright-Home-Assistant/README.md

 - Washing-machine status
 - Laundry lighting

 Common actions are available directly from the dashboard.
 Tapping the main part of a card opens the normal Home Assistant controls when more detail is needed.
+It could be prettier but it is extremly functional.

 ## Repository structure